neeleshverma/Speech-Enhancement/README.md

 ## DATA DOWNLOADING FILES: ##

-**1.)** **preprocess_lossdata.sh** - This script downloads all the (Acoustic Scene Dataset and Domestic Audio Tagging) data, resamples it to 16 kHz and the entire data is saved inside dataset/asc and dataset/dat.
+**1.)** **preprocess_lossdata.sh** - This script downloads all the (Acoustic Scene Dataset and Domestic Audio Tagging) data, resamples it to 16 kHz, and the entire data is saved inside dataset/asc and dataset/dat.
 This dataset is used for training of the loss network.

 					USAGE : ./preprocess_lossdata.sh

 **2.)** **preprocess_denoisingdata.sh** - It downloads the Voice Bank Corpus Dataset and resamples all the files to 16 kHz.
-It will create 4 new folders inside dataset folder (clean training set, noisy training set, clean validation set and noisy validation set) -
+It will create 4 new folders inside the dataset folder (clean training set, noisy training set, clean validation set, and noisy validation set) -
 1) trainset_clean
 2) trainset_noisy
 3) valset_clean